DonnieData/Pewlett-Hackard-Analysis/README.md

 The company Pewlett Hackard is reviewing staffing metrics, namely retirement and needs assistance wrangling the data that will help transalte who may be and is eleigible fore retirement.

 ## Primary Steps
-- Data Modeling [ERD Image]
+- Data Modeling [ERD Image]<br>
-  Throught creating an Entity Relationship Diagram we are able to [map out our database schema](query_schema_0) which is how our various data files will interact with each other as tables within the database.
+  Throught creating an Entity Relationship Diagram we are able to [map out our database schema](https://github.com/DonnieData/Pewlett-Hackard-Analysis/blob/main/Resources/query_schema_0.png) which is how our various data files will interact with each other as tables within the database.
 - Data  importing/wrangling/ transforming. joining
 - Data transofrming/ analyzzing